logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-over-helm.md

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 Logzio-k8s-logs allows you to ship logs from your Kubernetes cluster to Logz.io.
-You can either deploy this Daemonset with the standard Filebeat configuration or with Filebeat autodiscover.
+You can either deploy this Daemonset with the standard Filebeat configuration or with Filebeat Autodiscover.

-For further information about Filebeat's autodiscover please see [Elastic's documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html).
+Learn more about [Filebeat Autodiscover](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html) from Elastic.

 <!-- info-box-start:info -->
 Helm 2 reached [EOL on November 2020](https://helm.sh/blog/2019-10-22-helm-2150-released/#:~:text=6%20months%20after%20Helm%203's,Helm%202%20will%20formally%20end).
 This document follows the command syntax recommended for Helm 3, but the Chart will work with both Helm 2 and Helm 3.
 {:.info-box.note}
 <!-- info-box-end -->

+{% include /log-shipping/multiline-logs-filebeat.md %}

 #### Standard configuration